Classical music has been around for centuries, but its power to evoke emotion and stir the soul

 in an otherwise hopeless place.

-• Colin Firth as King George the VI overcomes a seemingly hopeless struggle with his
+This piece happens to be “The Marriage of Figaro”, by Wolfgang Amadeus Mozart. - Colin Firth as King George the VI overcomes a seemingly hopeless struggle with his

 stutter during a speech over the radio, addressing the people of Great Britain during